MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/15-Synapse-link-sql.md

         *Continue to configure the following settings:*

-    > **Note**: Some target tables display an error because the data in the source table is not compatible with the default structure type of *clustered columnstore index*.
+    > **Note**: Some target tables display an error due to the use of custom data types or because data in the source table is not compatible with the default structure type of *clustered columnstore index*.

     - **Target pool**: *Select your **sqlxxxxxxx** dedicated SQL pool*